aranjouriheravi19/KocPython2020/Project/Project2/README.md

  <img src="img/final_chart.jpg"  width=800>
 </p>

 Concerning the outcome chart, The most important factor associated with mortality rate is 'total_tests_per_thousand'.
-Besides, The first four ones all are related to testing.
-It shows the great importance of testing factor.
-Its effect on controling the prevelance of COVID-19 was approed by epidemiologist, but it also can decrease the mortality rate of disease.
-Actually, when the prevelance rate starts to decrease, more facilities get available for infected people, so the mortality rate
+Besides, The first four ones all are related to 'testing'.
+It shows the great importance of the 'testing' factor.
+Its effect on controlling the prevalence of COVID-19 was approved by epidemiologists, but it also can decrease the mortality rate of disease.
+Actually, when the prevalence rate starts to decrease, more facilities get available for infected people, so the mortality rate decreases as well.
+This result emphasizes the vital role of the testing in societies and its priority to other policies.
+The other features are connected with mortality rate are, 'stringency_index', 'median_age', 'population_density', 'diabetes_prevalence', 'female_smokers' and 'cvd_death_rate', respectively. 'stringency_index' and 'population_density' are important factors in controlling the epidemy, so they also reduce the mortality rate.
+'median_age', 'diabetes_prevalence', 'female_smokers', and 'cvd_death_rate' are all known health problems that increase the vulnerability of infected people against the COVID-19.
+Other examined factors including 'population', 'gdp_per_capita', 'extreme_poverty', 'cvd_death_rate', 'hospital_beds_per_100k' do not have considerable effect on mortality rate of COVID-19.